SaranyaDScientist/Wine/README.md

 ### Standardization -
 Data standardization is the process of rescaling one or more attributes so that they have a mean value of 0 and a standard deviation of 1.
 Standardization assumes that your data has a Gaussian (bell curve) distribution.
 This does not strictly have to be true, but the technique is more effective if your attribute distribution is Gaussian.

+Since the clustering methods use distance as a metric, data needs to be standardized.

 ### Z - Score -
 Simply put, a z-score (also called a standard score) gives you an idea of how far from the mean a data point is.
 But more technically it’s a measure of how many standard deviations below or above the population mean a raw score is.
 A z-score can be placed on a normal distribution curve.
 Z-scores range from -3 standard deviations (which would fall to the far left of the normal distribution curve) up to +3 standard deviations (which would fall to the far right of the normal distribution curve).
 In order to use a z-score, you need to know the mean μ and also the population standard deviation σ.